-Aquarium keeping is a fulfilling and rewarding hobby, but when our fish show signs of illness, it becomes an immediate source of stress for us.
-Here’s the good news: If your fish is struggling with swim bladder disease, its symptoms are fairly easy to recognize.
+Aquarium keeping is a fulfilling and rewarding hobby, but when our fish show signs of illness, it becomes an immediate source of stress for us (and for them!).
+It’s always important to be able to recognize signs of disease in your fish.

 What Is Swim Bladder Disease in Fish?